9johan2/bookingsystem/README.md

 * Database of restaurant available tables and how many people can be located at every table
 * Don’t allow to create new booking of already taken table in specified time
-* When creating new booking request on webpage only allow to create request with not already taken table at specified tim